formath/tensorflow-predictor-cpp/README.md

 # tensorflow-predictor-cpp
 TensorFlow prediction using its C++ API.
-Have tested on OSX.
+It Has been tested on OSX.

 Contains two examples: